 “I liked the part in Carrie where the popular kids poured pig blood all over her and she killed them with her powers,” said Beth, pointedly ignoring him.

-Sudden embarrassment and anger brought heat to Steve’s cheeks.
+Beth was trying to freeze him out and turn Tess against him.
+Sudden anger brought heat to Steve’s cheeks.
 On petty impulse, he said, “That’s a surprise.
 I wouldn’t think you’d be into that.
 Too provocative.”
+Beth, he thought, was totally one of the popular kids that would have tormented Carrie.

-“So what brings you over here?” he asked her.
+“So why did you sit here?” he asked her.

 “She’s okay, Steve,” said Tess.
 “She came over, and I said she could sit here.
 We’re talking about books.”

-Beth turned her back on Steve as best she could while sitting right next to him.
+Beth turned her back on Steve as best she could while sitting right across from him.
 Steve’s throat tightened.

 “I asked you a question, Beth,” he said, hardly able to speak above a whisper.